Configure apps by using configuration files

 Security configuration files contain information about the code group hierarchy and permission sets associated with a policy level.
 We strongly recommend that you use the Code Access Security Policy tool (Caspol.exe) to modify security policy to ensure that policy changes do not corrupt the security configuration files.

-Starting with the .NET Framework 4, the security configuration files are present only if security policy has been changed.
+Starting with .NET Framework 4, the security configuration files are present only if security policy has been changed.

 The security configuration files are in the following locations: